Advance Your Nursing Career and Develop Your Professional Practice

 Earn Your Bachelor’s in Nursing Online and Finish Your Degree Fast

-Tackle the increasingly complex health care environment and meet the demand for highly skilled nurses with Utica College’s online Bachelor of Science in Nursing (RN to BSN).
-The CCNE-accredited program builds on UC’s more than 25-year history of educating nurses to provide the best possible care to each patient.
+Tackle the increasingly complex health care environment and meet the demand for highly skilled nurses with Utica University’s online Bachelor of Science in Nursing (RN to BSN).
+The CCNE-accredited program builds on Utica’s more than 25-year history of educating nurses to provide the best possible care to each patient.

 Now’s the time to build on your RN: The American Association of Colleges of Nursing and the National Advisory Council on Nurse Education and Practice both recognize the Bachelor of Science in Nursing as the minimum education required for professional practice.
 Plus, states like New York have passed BSN in 10 laws, requiring nurses to earn their BSN within 10 years of initial RN licensure.